Dielectric: Ionic polarisation

-In cells
+In biological cells

 Ionic polarisation enables the production of energy-rich compounds in cells (the proton pump in mitochondria) and, at the plasma membrane, the establishment of the resting potential, energetically unfavourable transport of ions, and cell-to-cell communication (the Na+/K+-ATPase).

 All cells in animal body tissues are electrically polarised – in other words, they maintain a voltage difference across the cell's plasma membrane, known as the membrane potential.
 This electrical polarisation results from a complex interplay between ion transporters and ion channels.

 In neurons, the types of ion channels in the membrane usually vary across different parts of the cell, giving the dendrites, axon, and cell body different electrical properties.
 As a result, some parts of the membrane of a neuron may be excitable (capable of generating action potentials), whereas others are not.

 Dielectric dispersion

 In physics, dielectric dispersion is the dependence of the permittivity of a dielectric material on the frequency of an applied electric field.
 Because there is a lag between changes in polarisation and changes in the electric field, the permittivity of the dielectric is a complex function of the frequency of the electric field.
 Dielectric dispersion is very important for the applications of dielectric materials and the analysis of polarisation systems.

 This is one instance of a general phenomenon known as material dispersion: a frequency-dependent response of a medium for wave propagation.